ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 	.catch( ... );
 ```

-### Configuring the API service origin
+### Configuring the API service and assets origin

-If the cloud service is hosted in your own environment you should configure the base URL of the API service via the {@link module:ckbox/ckbox~CKBoxConfig#serviceOrigin `config.ckbox.serviceOrigin`} option:
+If the cloud service is hosted in your own environment you should configure the base URL of the API service via the {@link module:ckbox/ckbox~CKBoxConfig#serviceOrigin `config.ckbox.serviceOrigin`}, and {@link module:ckbox/ckbox~CKBoxConfig#assetsOrigin `config.ckbox.assetsOrigin`} options:

 ```js
 import CKBox from '@ckeditor/ckeditor5-ckbox/src/ckbox';